scriptomika/orthomatic/README.md

 -----

 ## Requirements & Install
-The orthomatic script can be run directly on Unix machines, with the following dependencies in the user's $PATH.
+Once the local scripts are executable (chmod commands below), the orthomatic script can be run directly on Unix machines, with the following dependencies in the user's $PATH.

 ### Dependencies (must be in $PATH )